-Ballet Kelowna, under the leadership of Artistic Director and CEO, Simone Orlando presents signature contemporary works by Canada’s finest choreographers.
-With recent debuts at Toronto’s Fall for Dance North Festival and the China International Performing Arts Expo in Beijing, the Company has toured to over 60 cities in Western Canada.
-Repertoire includes the acclaimed full-length ballet A Streetcar Named Desire by John Alleyne, plus a number of commissioned works by Gioconda Barbuto, Alysa Pires, Wen Wei Wang, and many more.
+Ballet Kelowna, under the leadership of Artistic Director and CEO Simone Orlando, presents signature contemporary works by Canada’s finest choreographers.
+The Company has toured to over 65 communities including recent debuts in Atlantic Canada and Quebec and has been invited to perform at the Banff Centre for the Arts, Toronto’s Fall for Dance North Festival, and Beijing’s China International Performing Arts Expo.
+Repertoire includes commissioned works by Gioconda Barbuto, Cameron Fraser-Monroe, Alysa Pires, Wen Wei Wang, Kirsten Wicklund, and many more.

 RHODNIE DÉSIR CREATIONS

 Creator, documentalist and a powerful spokeswoman, Rhodnie Désir develops an unique creative language : the choreography-documentary.
 Recipient of two Prix de la danse, first Associate Artist of Place des Arts and honored by the DCD Hall of Fame, the choreographer is committed to drawing a strong connection between memory and actuality.
 Among humanity, ancestrality and environment, her innovative approach is rooted in the territory, melts away taboos and sheds light on the forgotten.

 Shantala Shivalingappa is a master of the vibrant, graceful and expressive southern-Indian classical-dance form Kuchipudi, and is dedicated to bringing this unique and timeless art form to western audiences.
 She has also appeared in the works of several contemporary choreographers, including Pina Bausch, and theatre directors, such as Peter Brook.
 She brings this varied background to her dancing, which is powerful, pure, light, and animated from within.
 Shantala is the only Kuchipudi dancer who was awarded a «Bessie» Award.